-The Jam’n Java Open Mic, now in it’s ninth year, was established to provide a free, live music venue for the Arlington community and a supportive environment for area performers.
+The Jam’n Java Open Mic, now in it’s tenth year, was established to provide a free, live music venue for the Arlington community and a supportive environment for area performers.

 Performers range from individuals simply wishing to share their music with others to aspiring local performers looking for a venue to try out new material and polish their performance skills.
 Performers as diverse and as influential as Bob Dylan and Lady Gaga got their start and honed their skills playing at open mics such as this.

 The backroom of Donut Villa Brunch Club and Bar provides a relaxing setting to see and listen to performers close up.
 And who knows, you might be listening to the super star of tomorrow!

 A special thank you to the management and staff of Kickstand Cafe who have generously made their facility available to us and have extended their hours of operation to make this open mic possible.

 The Jam’n Java Open Mic at Kickstand Cafe is organized and hosted by Arlington residents Mark Sandman and Joe Burns, with the assistance of co-hosts Dianne (De) Iannitelli, Glen Woodworth, and Gary Goldsmith.
 And new to the Jam’n Java team and bring a wide range of performing, hosting, and internet skills, needed for our virtual open mics, are Ken Karnofsky, Gene Albert, and Rick Cohen.